Harry Potter in the Highlands Tour – Itinerary

 This tour, Harry Potter in the West Highlands is great fun.
 We begin by heading to Glenfinnan – the most straightforward visit, because of all of the filming sites being visible from the visitor centre area.
 Then we pass through Fort William after which you will visit two more of the main Harry Potter locations in this region.
 In Glencoe we will take you as far as the lake, in order to see the filming sites.
 Glen Nevis is the most time consuming visit, as it also involves a walk through a gorge

 Our Harry Potter Tour takes you through some of the most spectacular scenery in the Highlands.
 We describe these locations more fully below.

 The Great Glen

-A huge faultline called the Great Glen, slices through the highlands, coast to coast.
+A huge faultline called the Great Glen because of its size, slices through the highlands, coast to coast.
 The chain of lakes in the valley have served as a routeway across these lands since earliest times.
-Things are no different today, so we shall drive alongside Loch Ness, Loch Oich, and spectacular Loch Lochy to get to Fort William.
-We reach the west coast here,in the shape of Loch Linnhe, a long arm of the sea running in from the Atlantic Ocean.
+Things are no different today, so we shall drive alongside Loch Ness, Loch Oich, and spectacular Loch Lochy to get to Fort William on the the west coast.

 Fort William is located on the west coast and is the second largest town in the Highlands and because of this makes a great place for souvenir and gift shopping.
 The scenery and wildlife in the surrounding area are exceptional.